skeswa/conveyr/README.md

 Service.create(/* The service  id */ 'create-new-user')
     // These actions are the triggers that cause this service to be invoked.
-    // The `actions(...)` function takes the list of actions, action ids,
+    // The `actions(...)` function takes the list of actions or action ids.
-    // or regular expressions that can match ids as parameters
-    // (Also, the `action(...)` function can also be used for single actions) .actions(CreateUserAction, 'create-user', /create(.+)user/ig)
+    // (Also, the `action(...)` function can also be used for single actions) .actions(CreateUserAction, 'create-user')
     // Service are the only parts of the application that can make changes
     // to Stores.
 This `stores(...)` function takes the list of stores or store ids
     // that this endpoint has permission to mutate.